 The Shekhwara Village School (formerly known and founded as the Kirwin James International School) is doing great!

 As the Fall season is upon us here in the United States, it is always a healthy mental exercise to be reminded of how much we have to be thankful for.
-And, it is also important to recall how our good deeds have helped others.
+It is also important to recall how our good deeds have helped others.
 I call that having a “Good Harvest” as in the adage “you reap what you sow.”

 Even small things done with love can make a huge impact in another person’s life: a few words of support to a friend, a smile of encouragement to a young student, a small online donation to a cause you feel is worthy, or a forgiveness of a small debt.
 Each small deed, each good act that helps another, adds up to a Good Harvest.